 What should a new business owner be thinking about?

-Our initial business lawyer consultation begins with a discussion of your business / corporate structure and the goals of the owner(s).
-Next, we review service contracts, disclaimers, and advertisements to make sure they do not expose the business owners to unnecessary liability.
+Our initial business consultation begins with a discussion of your business / corporate structure and the goals of the owner(s).
+Next, our business attorneys review service contracts, disclaimers, and advertisements to make sure they do not expose the business owners to unnecessary liability.
 Our office also reviews dispute resolution and debt collection procedures to protect the business owner in a cost-effective and efficient way.
 Even the most risk averse business models do not ensure absolute protection against disgruntled clients, and we are always prepared to speak with opposing counsel and negotiate claims.
-Additionally, Urban Law can help your business with succession planning so your business will run smoothly even during changing times.
+Additionally, our business lawyers can help your business with succession planning so your business will run smoothly even during changing times.
 At the end of the consultation and follow-up, we want every client to be confident that their business is well-protected against unpredictable future events.

 Should I establish my new business as an LLC or an S Corp?

 We always include tax advisors in this decision because there are a number of factors that should be considered.
 In their most fundamental forms, LLCs and Corporations differ in the following ways: